 - proposes their future plans for learning.

-When they develop a portfolio, students can create their own learning story and begin shaping their emergent professional identities.
+Students can create their own learning story and begin shaping their emergent professional identities through their portfolios.
 They can use their portfolios:

 - as a dynamic archive of experience